mindspore-lab/mindone/examples/opensora_pku/README.md

 | **[2024.03.08]** PKU support the training code of text condition with 16 frames of 512x512. |   ✅ CausalVAE+LatteT2V+T5 training (`16x512x512`)|
 | **[2024.03.07]** PKU support training with 128 frames (when sample rate = 3, which is about 13 seconds) of 256x256, or 64 frames (which is about 6 seconds) of 512x512. | class-conditioned training is under-development.|

+[PKU Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) is under rapid development, and currently we have aligned our implementation with its code version on [20240409](https://github.com/PKU-YuanGroup/Open-Sora-Plan/commit/c3cd4da606dba07ead6e6e733661a03b8126c92c).

 ## 🎥 Demo

 The following videos are generated based on MindSpore and Ascend 910*.